bullgare/cleanlinter/Readme.md

 Simplistic linter to check golang project internal imports according to Clean Architecture pattern.
 In other workds, checks that layers are not referencing outwards.

-To make it work, you can specify Clean Architecture layers' packages (at least 2 out of 4):
+To make it work, you can specify Clean Architecture layers (at least 2 out of 4):

 **Domain** - usually contains domain layer business rules.